 Parking in Lake Louise

-See the Parks Canada website for information on parking in the Lake Louise area and alternative transit options.
+Visit Parks Canada for information on parking in the Lake Louise area and alternative transit options.
 Ensure you plan ahead with plenty of options to explore and experience Banff National Park for the day, or arrange a longer stay in the area, to give you more flexibility.

 Entering Banff National Park by vehicle requires a Park Pass, bypass the lines and purchase yours online before your arrival.